aje220/OptiMOBO/README.md

 `pip install optimobo`

-pygmo can struggle with windows, so if you are using windows using anaconda is recommended.
+pygmo can struggle with Microsoft Windows; if you are using Windows anaconda is recommended.

 ## Key Features